disposablefilm/disposablefilm.com/_posts/2014-4-18-Interview-with-Drew-Christie.md

   - landingpage
 image: /images/posts/drew-christie.jpg
 thumb: /images/posts/thumbs/drew-christie.jpg
-blurb: An interesting Q&A with Drew Christie, creator of the film, Allergy to Originality.
+blurb: "An interesting Q&A with Drew Christie, creator of the film: Allergy to Originality."
 ---